Design a business model that can actually generate the income you want and take the first steps toward launching your new business in 2022.

 Finally, we’ll jump right into the objectives for Week 1!

-Our Goal in Phase 1 is to confirm that your product or service or business idea is a high potential opportunity that you could build a profitable business around.
+Our Goal in Phase 1 of the Bootcamp is to confirm that your product/service or business idea is a high potential opportunity that you could build a profitable business around.

 “42% of Small Businesses Fail Because of No Market Need”

 Phase 1 is about making sure that you get past this “42% Failure” hurdle by confirming that there is a need for your product or service and there are enough potential customers for you to build a profitable business.

 In Week 1, you will get your idea “out of your head and on to paper”.
 You might be creating a new product or service.
 Or, you might be starting a retail store, restaurant, manufacturing business, or an online business with a digital product or software service.

 Whatever your situation, our first step will be to create a visual model and a written description to clarify your idea.
 If you have an actual product already, that will be great, but not required.

 Next, we’ll look at the marketplace that you will be operating in, to see who your potential customers will be and what your competition will look like.

 In Week 2, we’ll begin validating your idea with real industry insiders and potential customers (and even a competitor or two).